lateapexearlyspeed/Lateapexearlyspeed.JsonSchema.Doc/README.md

 # Lateapexearlyspeed.Json.Schema

-This is a Json schema .Net implementation library based on [Json schema](https://json-schema.org/) - draft 2020.12 (latest one by 2023.12).
+This is a high performance Json schema .Net implementation library based on [Json schema](https://json-schema.org/) - draft 2020.12 (latest one by 2023.12).

 The json validation functionalities have passed [official json schema test-suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for draft 2020.12 (except cases about limitation listed below)